stylus/stylus/Contributing.md

 1. It's a duplicate of an existing issue.
 2. Outside of the scope of the project.
 3. The bug is not reproducible.
-4. You are unresponsive after a few days.
+4. You don't response after a few days.
 5. The feature request introduces too much complexity (or too many edge cases) to the tool
     - We weigh a request's complexity with the value it brings to the community.